Table of Contents

 Children generally require larger doses of induction drugs and maintenance drugs than adults.
 Meticulous calculation of drug dosages is obligatory.
 In emergent circumstances, one can estimate a child’s weight using the following formulation:

 Inhalation induction is rapid, and neonates’ and infants’ blood pressure is more sensitive to the hemodynamic effects of volatile agents.
 Of record, opioids are more potent in neonates, with escalated sensitivity to respiratory centers.
 Neuromuscular blockers demonstrate shorter circulation time.

 One must exercise caution against overdose.
 Two of the important anesthesia drug-related etiologies prevalent in the pediatric community are:

 Propofol infusion syndrome is more prevalent in the pediatric population.
 It can occur following 90 mcg/kg/min administration for as little as 8 hours.
 Manifestations include:

 - Emergent detection and treatment are essential to prevent untoward consequences.

 Manifestations include tachycardia, hyperkalemia, and dysrhythmias.
 The specific sign is the rapid rise in EtCO2.
-Contrary to the expectations, a rapid increase in temperature is rather a late sign.
+Contrary to expectations, a rapid increase in body temperature is a rather late sign.

-Treatment options comprise of immediate discontinuation of the triggering agents, Dantrolene administration, cooling the patient and supportive symptomatic treatment as needed.
+Treatment options are immediate discontinuation of the triggering agents, Dantrolene administration, cooling the patient, and other supportive symptomatic treatment as needed.